jhwhenry/cpd/CPD_Upgrade_485_to_511_Production.md

 run_reindexer_with_resource_key: false
 ```

 5)Increasing the resource limits for the `search` container of the CouchDb.
+This can help accelerate the CCS upgrade.
 Set the following property in the spec section of CCS CR.
+The changes can be reverted after the upgrade.

 ```
 couchdb_search_resources:
   limits: